CiscoDevNet/AppD-Cloud-Kickstart/BUILD_STEPS_FOR_CREATING_IMMUTABLE_VM_IMAGES.md

 -	Packer 1.3.4
 -	Git 2.20.1 for Win64

+Perform the following steps to install the needed software:

 1. Install [Packer 1.3.4](https://releases.hashicorp.com/packer/1.3.4/packer_1.3.4_windows_amd64.zip) for Windows 64-bit.
     Create suggested install folder and extract contents of ZIP file to: